You can find abundant resources to help you be a successful staff member at UT Staff Resource page.

 UT Austin Advocacy Offices (Civil Rights/Gender Equity)

-Office of Institutional Equity is committed to serving the university in fulfilling the intent and spirit of equal opportunity laws by providing equitable resolutions to complaints and striving for an environment free of discrimination.
+Office of Inclusion & Equity is committed to serving the university in fulfilling the intent and spirit of equal opportunity laws by providing equitable resolutions to complaints and striving for an environment free of discrimination.

 Other Off-Campus Resources